Azure/vagrant-azure/README.md

 For ***nix**, edit your `Vagrantfile` as shown below and provide all the values as explained.

+### Create a Vagrantfile

+Create a directory and add the Linux or Windows Vagrantfile content below to a file named `Vagrantfile`.

+#### Linux Vagrantfile
 ```ruby
 Vagrant.configure('2') do |config|
   config.vm.box = 'azure'